 Our residents at Lambwood Heights celebrate memories of their fathers on Father’s Day

-We asked some of our residents at Lambwood Heights Care Home to share their memorable stories of their fathers to celebrate this year’s Father’s Day.
+We asked some of our residents at Lambwood Heights Care Home in Chigwell, Essex, to share their memorable stories of their fathers to celebrate this year’s Father’s Day.

 Ronald Maidman is 92 years old and has been living at Lambwood Heights since March earlier this year.
 Ron’s father William Alfred Charles Maidman was born in 1901 at 6 Queen Anne Road in Hackney.
 William went to an ordinary school growing up but had ambitions of doing more in life than what was in his immediate surroundings.
 William started going to night school to fulfil his greater ambition and started looking for jobs in his local area.
 After having done a few jobs that he didn’t like, he got himself a job at an estate agent called ‘J Nicholson & son’ in the city of London.